30 Ways to Be an Ally for Women in Tech in 2020

 Don’t be afraid to point out non-inclusive or downright bad behavior, even when you spot it above you in the leadership chain.
-Consider approaching the perpetrator or their supervisor privately; you don’t want to embarass them, and they may not have been fully aware of the behavior.
+Consider approaching the perpetrator or their supervisor privately; you don’t want to embarrass them, and they may not have been fully aware of the behavior.
 Don’t be afraid to take ownership of your company’s culture and say something.

 9. Make Friends

 This may feel very “back to the high school cafeteria,” but take a look at who your work buddies are and try to expand your circle a bit.
 If you’re a guy who spends most of your day talking to men who are similar to you, make an effort to diversity your clique.
-If you’re a lady, a strong circle of female friends at work can be a huge support — but don’t forget to reach out to men, too.
+If you’re a lady, a strong circle of female friends at work can be tremendous support — but don’t forget to reach out to men, too.

 10. Share Stories